 This entire area is closed seasonally for raptor nesting.

 The Rockfellow Group is easy to access from either the east or west.
 From the east, starting at the boulder in the road, head up the main drainage until it flattens out, head up a side drainage to the left, and then up the slabs until you can make your way to the saddle north of Rockfellow.
 From the west, follow the Cochise trail for about a mile, then drop into the main drainage.
 Follow the drainage until you are between Cochise Dome and Rockfellow.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Rockfellow Group:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Rockfellow Group:

 Poetry in Motion 5.10- 6a 18 VI+ 18 E1 5a

 : ... : End Pinnacle